When You Should Start Looking for a Job Before You Quit

+When should you start looking for a new job?
 Should you quit first and job hunt second?
 Or is better to start looking for a job before you turn in your resignation?
 The saying that you shouldn't quit your job before you find a new one is often true, but there can be exceptions.

 Difficult bosses who threaten your mental or physical health, relocation for a partner's job, intolerable working conditions or levels of stress, an inability to master the job, an employer who has asked you to do something unethical, or an organization that is going under are all reasons that it can make sense to quit your job sooner rather than later.

 In other cases, you might be changing your career and need education or training to make the transition, which can't be completed while holding down your current job.